-Through the Drinking Water Safety Program, Health Canada works in partnership with more than 600 First Nations communities south of 60 degrees parallel in Canada to monitor drinking water as per the Guidelines for Canadian Drinking Water Quality.
+Through the Drinking Water Safety Program, Health Canada works in partnership with more than 600 First Nation communities south of 60 degrees parallel in Canada to monitor drinking water as per the Guidelines for Canadian Drinking Water Quality.

-A key benefit of the program is that it enables First Nations communities to sample and test their drinking water for microbiological contamination where it is difficult or impossible to do so on a regular basis and (or) to get the samples to a laboratory in a timely manner.
+A key benefit of the program is that it enables First Nation communities to sample and test their drinking water for microbiological contamination where it is difficult or impossible to do so on a regular basis and (or) to get the samples to a laboratory in a timely manner.

 Health Canada trains Community-Based Drinking Water Quality Monitors to sample and test the drinking water for potential bacteriological contamination as a final check on the overall safety of the drinking water at tap.

 If a community does not have a Community-Based Drinking Water Quality Monitor (CBWM), an Environmental Health Officer (EHO), a Certified Public Health Inspector employed by Health Canada or First Nations stakeholders, will sample and test drinking water quality, with the community's permission.

 Environmental Health Officers test drinking water quality for chemical, physical, and radiological contaminants and maintain quality assurance and quality control.

 EHOs review and interpret drinking water quality tests and disseminate the results to First Nation communities.
 In all situations, if the drinking water quality is found not to be safe, the EHO will immediately communicate the appropriate recommendation(s) to Chief and Council for action such as, issuing a boil water advisory.
 In addition, Health Canada reviews plans for new and upgraded water treatment plants from a public health perspective, and assists First Nations in siting the development of their individual sewage septic systems on request.